kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/01-server-side/06-create-connect-mongodb-remote-mlab.md

 ## I want to connect to a local instance of mongodb
 * View `07-create-connect-mongodb-local.md`

+## Post
+Post
+Select body
+Select Raw
+Select JSON
+type in your json object that matches your model

 ### Additonal Resources: Difference between `require` and `import`
 * JavaScript introduced a great way to compartmentalize JavaScript.
 In the pass you had to use [IFFE](https://stackoverflow.com/questions/8228281/what-is-the-function-construct-in-javascript) statements but now you can use **import** and **export**